netenglabs/suzieq/docs/inventory.md

 sq-poller -I inventory.yaml
 ```

-## <a name='migrating-to-new-format'></a>Migrating Suzieq Native Inventory to new format
+## <a name='migrating-to-new-format'></a>Migrating SuzieQ Native Inventory to new format

-Starting with version 0.16.0, the Suzieq Native inventory format is no longer supported as is.
+Starting with version 0.16.0, the SuzieQ Native inventory format is no longer supported as is.
 We need to do some small changes to use it with the new version.
 Here is an example of creating a new `inventory.yml` from an old suzieq native inventory format.

 Suppose we have this inventory valid for version 0.15.x: